tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 environment.

 > **Note**: Whilst events can be defined they currently cannot be used.
-> To send a message to the LiveCode Script environment use the
+> To send a message to the xTalk Script environment use the
-> *dispatch* command which allows sending messages to arbitrary LiveCode
+> *dispatch* command which allows sending messages to arbitrary xTalk
 > Script objects.

 ## Statements